-After around 8 years working primarily on MacOS, I still switch up how I organize my digital workspace and life.
-This post will be a small curation of little tips and tricks that I use when working within Apple’s ecosystem.
+After over a decade of working on macOS, I’ve iterated upon my digital workspace until I found the perfect setup.
+This post will be a small curation of little tips and tricks that I use when working within Apple’s desktop ecosystem.

-This is a pretty standard but great setup that I use often.
-A lot of it is derived from the default Apple preferences.
-First off, here’s an obligatory picture of my desktop.
+This is a standard but great setup that I use.
+A lot of it derives from the default setup.
+First, here’s an obligatory picture of my desktop.

-As you can see, its super basic desktop, but pretty clean.
-I have a hidden dock with the apps I use most primarily, a menu bar with very few icons, and a nice color scheme that automatically switches from light to dark based on the time of the day.
-I can’t really ask more for aesthetics.
+I have a hidden dock with the apps I use the most, a menu bar with few icons, and a nice color scheme that switches from light to dark based on the time.

 One more thing you can see in the desktop screenshot is the menu bar.
-Normally, there’s a lot more that is shown in the menu bar.
+Typically, useless icons clutter this space.
 By default, you can reorder it, but you can’t hide it.
-I found a really nice app called Vanilla that lets you hide the certain apps.
+I found an app called Vanilla that lets you hide unwanted icons.
 You can then re-expand it by clicking the arrow.

-Because I barely use the menu bar unless it’s for getting certain information, I only leave a few icons visible at all time.
-This helps decrease the clutter from all the menu icons of the apps that are running in the background, that I don’t care about.
+Because I rarely interact with the menu bar, I only leave a few icons visible.
+This helps decrease the clutter from all the menu icons of apps running in the background that I don’t care about.

 Hiding Desktop Files

 Even with files in my